 Historically, picket fences were originally used as a sort of colonial stockade with sharpened tips to keep intruders out.
 You’ll sometimes find fences like these still, but the picket wood, vinyl, fences, etc. have similar durability traits that solid board wood fences have.

 These fences are better suited to withstand wind storms as the wind has the ability to pass through the fence rather than pushing it or breaking the fence down.

 Also, depending on how small of a child, dog, cat, or animal you have, the space between a picket fence may be enough for them to squeeze through.
 The openings that give them strength during wind storms also give them weakness when wondering eyes are about.

 Wrought iron fences are one of the strongest fences you can get.
 Due to their thick metal construction, they are impervious to all but the most determined of intruders.

 Vinyl fences are a great alternative to all of the fences up above.
-Depending on which style of fence you pursue when using vinyl to build your fence, vinyl fences can be strong, provide great privacy, and are durable against the weather.
+Depending on which style of fence you pursue when using vinyl to build your fence, vinyl fences are reliable since they’re durable against just about any type of weather.

-Final Thoughts On What The Most Durable Types Of Fences Are
+Final Thoughts On Most Durable Types Of Fences

 No matter which type of fence you choose, having a fence is a safer option for your family and property than having no fence at all.
 In addition, a fence installation provides a higher property value and more interest in your home if you choose to sell your house.
 With all of this information in mind, you should be ready to decide on the right durability of fence that’s perfect for you and your needs.